reynaldi-goh/ITCamp-Frontendamentals/curriculum/phase1-foundations/02-github/README.md

 ## 🧪 Exercises

-1. **Starter Exercise: Fork & Clone a Repo**
+1. 🏁 Starter Exercise: **GitHub → Local**
-   - Fork the ITC curriculum repository on GitHub.
-   - Clone it to your local machine using VS Code.
+  - Fork the ITC curriculum repository and clone it to your local machine.
-   - Add a `hello.txt` file, commit, and push your changes.
+  - Add a `hello.txt` file, commit, and push using VS Code Source Control.

-2. **Branching Exercise**
+2. 🔧 Practice Exercise: **Branching**
-   - Create a new branch: `git checkout -b <branch-name>`.
+  - Create a new branch (`git checkout -b <branch-name>`).
-   - Edit `hello.txt` (e.g., add “I love <something>”).
-   - Commit and push your branch to GitHub.
+  - Edit `hello.txt` and push your branch to GitHub.
-   - Switch back to `main` to see that your changes are isolated.
+  - Switch back to `main` and confirm changes disappear.

-3. **Merge Conflict Exercise**
+3. ⚔️ Challenge Exercise: **Merge Conflict**
-   - Pull updates from the ITC curriculum repository.
+  - Pull updates from the ITC curriculum repo.
   - Resolve a merge conflict in `hello.txt` using VS Code’s conflict editor.
-   - Commit the resolved changes.

-4. **Team Exercise: Create a Project Repo**
+4. 🧠 Team Exercise: **Create a Project Repo**
-   - Team leader creates a GitHub repo and invites members.
+  - Leader creates a GitHub repo and shares it with the team.
-   - Each member adds their name to the README on their own branch.
+  - Each member adds their name to the README via their own branch.
   - Open pull requests and merge them into `main`.

 ## 📝 Bonus Resources